 Now, keep in mind, this study is not specific to marketing, so the Pioneers percentage would be significantly less if only applied to our industry.
 The vast majority of brands we talk to at Marketing Artificial Intelligence Institute (MAII) fall into the Passives group, with some easing into the Experimenters category.

 No matter how you look at it, we are in the infancy of AI adoption, meaning you and your organization have the opportunity now to be proactive in advancing knowledge and capabilities before your competitors beat you to it.

 According to the report, “Pioneers, by deepening their commitments to AI, are establishing positions in both customer and labor markets that may make it hard for others to draft off of their hard work.
 The many advantages reported by Pioneers suggest that early AI movers may be especially hard to catch.”

-So, what can we learn from the Pioneers?
-If you want to create a competitive advantage through AI, here are nine steps you need to take:
+So what can we learn from the Pioneers?
+If you want to create a competitive advantage through AI, here are five steps you need to take:

 A great starting point for thinking about the potential value of AI is to assess opportunities to get more out of your data.

 For example, if your marketing team spends significant time every month organizing and visualizing performance analytics, and developing narratives to tell the story of what’s happening and why, that can all be intelligently automated.